 Symbol Explanation

-Class II equipment

-\sim DC voltage
+=== DC voltage

-Indoor use only

-Ā RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
-This means that this product must be handled pursuant to European directive 2012/19/EU in order to be recycled or dismantled to minimize its impact on the environment.
+Ä RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
+This means that this product must be handled pursuant to European directive 2012/19/ EU in order to be recycled or dismantled to minimize its impact on the environment.
 User has the choice to give his product to a competent recycling organization or to the retailer when he buys a new electrical or electronic equipment.